Rennie Harris Solo Project

 Internationally renowned choreographer Rennie Harris hails from Philadelphia, currently works bi-coastally, and is credited throughout the dance field as essential to putting Hip Hop dance on the concert stage for the first time.
 Fidget is commissioning Harris to create a new solo dance work for Fidget’s co-director, Megan Bridge.

 Work began on this new solo project–Beautiful Human Lies: Chapter 4 –at University of Colorado, Boulder, in December 2023, and continued in Philadelphia in a week-long residency at the Kimmel Center, March 11-15, 2024.
-A premiere is planned in Philadelphia in 2026.
+A premiere is planned at FringeArts in Philadelphia in September 2025.

 This new work will use the figure of the white woman as a foil to create conversation around race, cultural appropriation, and privilege.
 The project tells a familiar coming-of-age story of an artist’s process of self-discovery.
 While she is sitting in her room, journaling, discovering herself, banging on a drum and meditating, the US sees a Trump presidency, the world experiences a pandemic, our country sees more and more Black people being shot at the hands of the law, Roe V. Wade is overturned, there are more mass shootings, a ramp up to war, economic turmoil, and the massive oppression and violent atrocities that we continue to see play out around the world today.
 This project takes one woman’s story and embeds it in a multi-media landscape that confronts these issues, and puts on display the intense dissonance between personal actualization and who, what kinds of people, are allowed to experience that kind of journey, and at what cost.